NxPKG/khulnasoft-docs/content/analytics/web-analytics/understanding-web-analytics/core-web-vitals.md

 Each of these metrics represents an impact to the user experience, which is quantified and graded by Web Analytics.

-Cloudflare Web Analytics offers interactive exploration in Core Web Vitals by allowing you to filter data by Country, Host, Path, Referrer, Device Type, Browser, or Operating System, and identify which users are the most impacted.
+Khulnasoft Web Analytics offers interactive exploration in Core Web Vitals by allowing you to filter data by Country, Host, Path, Referrer, Device Type, Browser, or Operating System, and identify which users are the most impacted.

 Below each graph, the Debug View section has the top five elements with a negative impact on each metric.
 Selecting the elements shown in the data table gives you more details about them.